appsody/website/content/docs/stacks/modify.md

 ## Modifying the stack image

-If you have modified files within `/image` you will need to build and test to make sure the stack and its templates are working as intended.
+If you have modified files within `/image` you will need to [build and test](/docs/stacks/run-locally) to make sure the stack and its templates are working as intended.

-Please see the steps to build stacks locally [here](/docs/stacks/run-locally).

 **Note:** You should test all other Appsody commands that the stack supports also.